foxtrotactive/portfolio/blog-posts/blog1/blog1.md

 For each problem, I first write seudo code / comments, as if I was in an interview, then solve the problem.

 If I get stuck on an implementation (spending more than 45 minutes) I consult a solution.
 I find th

+## Method 2: Competitive Programming

+I joined my universities competitve coding club, in an attempt to increase stimuli outside of normal leetcode grinding.
+This way I have a more structured way of gaining exposure to data structures and algorithms.
+I also plan on